smarttvsystems/plplugin.program.smartwizard./Packaging-Themes-for-a-Build.md

-This file is used to provide available themes to a build.
+This file is used to provide available themes to a build, and is typically named `themes.txt`.

 The fields in this file are all required.